 The resort has the longest black slope in the world, with its 16 km of descent.
 It is naturally one of the local pride.

 The Pic Blanc.
-From the top of its 3330 meters altitude, the third highest peak of the Grandes Rousses massif offers a vast breathtaking panorama.
-An unmissable place to discover summer and winter that has the best view.
+From the top of its 3330 meters, the third highest peak of the Grandes Rousses massif offers a vast breathtaking panorama.
+An unmissable place to discover the best view, both during summer and winter.